retrohub-org/godot-videodecoder/README.md

 > [!WARNING]
+> **This repository is now archived and won't see any further development.**
-> This addon is originally a GDNative/Godot 3.x addon.
-This was manually ported to GDExtension/Godot 4.1 out of necessity due to no good alternatives at the time of writing.
-More than before, this code comes with **no warranty** and **no support**.
+> This addon is originally a [GDNative/Godot 3.x](https://github.com/kidrigger/godot-videodecoder) addon.
+This was manually ported to GDExtension/Godot 4.1 out of necessity as at the time there were no good alternatives.
+>
+> [EIRTeam.FFmpeg](https://github.com/EIRTeam/EIRTeam.FFmpeg/) is a recommended alternative that is currently maintained.
+This repository will remain available as a public archive.
+This code comes with **no warranty** and **no support** whatsoever.
 "Here be dragons", use at your own risk.

 This is a fork that setups automatic CI to compile FFMPEG with libx264, enabling playback of MP4 media files.